Caretaker message

 The payee may also elect for the Registrar to not collect any arrears (1.1.A.100) of child support.

-Information on private collection if appropriate for the circumstances of the case is provided in 7.4.1.40.
+Information on when private collect is an appropriate option is provided in 7.4.1.40.

 Making an election